Falling in Love Again (David Gates album)

 Falling in Love Again is a solo album by David Gates of Bread.

 Critical reception

 The album received mixed to fair reviews.
 Orange Coast wrote that "there is a general lack of variety here, although Gates does attempt to mix ballads with a few uptempo numbers."
+The Sault Star praised Gates's "smooth clean vocals," noting that the album "exploits the soft rock avenue to the limit."